ZoiloGranda/gdobo/readme.md

 Create `.env` based on `.env-example`

 ### 4
-`npm start help` To see the list of available parameters
+`npm start` To see the list of available options

 ### 5
 The first time you run the sample, it will prompt you to authorize access: